Nickelodeon (CIS and Baltics)

-Nickelodeon was a Russian children's television channel launched on November 15, 1998, across the post-Soviet states.
+Nickelodeon is a Russian-language children's television channel launched on November 15, 1998, across the post-Soviet states.
 Localised version of the American television channel Nickelodeon.
+On April 28, 2022, the channel stopped serving Russia, but meanwhile the Russian broadcast continues in neighboring countries.

 History

 1993–1998

 On September 1, 1993, Nickelodeon UK began broadcasting in Europe and the western part of Russia from the Astra 1C and Astra 1B satellites.
 Broadcasting was from 9:00 to 22:00 MSK.
 Since 1996, Nickelodeon UK has broadcast from the Sirius satellite for the western and north-western part of Russia.

-1998–2022
+1998–present

 On September 16, 1998, Nickelodeon International signed an agreement with Metromedia International Group.
 MIG was engaged in localization of the channel into Russian, the editorial office was located on 2nd Brestskaya Street, in house No. 43 in Moscow.
 The presentation of the channel in the newspaper media and some Moscow schools also began.

 On November 15, 1998, Nickelodeon Russia began broadcasting around the clock in the CIS and Baltic countries, having two audio tracks broadcasting languages (Russian and English).
 Dubbing was done in Moscow.
 Initially, cassettes with recordings were sent to Moscow, after which the material was dubbed, and the cassettes were returned to London, from there broadcasting was still going on.
 In the same year, three thematic blocks premiered: Nicktoons, Nick at Nite, and Nick Jr. According to statistics from June 1999, the channel was already received by 30,000 households in the cable networks of Arkhangelsk.

 In 2000, the educational program ME TV premiered, which told about the cultural and national traditions of the CIS and Baltic countries.
 The Moscow office also developed a program for Poland.

 In 2001, a website was launched, Nickelodeon.ru.
 In 2002, two more new blocks premiered: "Nick Films" and "Toons on toast".
 In 2003, the channel began broadcasting on the territory of Ukraine.
 In September 2003, MTV Networks International signed an agreement with EMC, the new distributor continued to localize and adapt the channel.

 In May 2004, the channel was delocalized and replaced by Nickelodeon Europe.
 Now broadcasting was carried out throughout Eastern Europe, and a Hungarian soundtrack was also added.
 In 2006, Media Broadcasting Group became the distributor of the channel in the CIS.
 Also in 2006, two new blocks "Nick Zone" and "Nick Double" premiered, which offered additional animated series.

 From 2008 to 2012, the channel periodically experienced failures on the air, including with an audiotrack, as a result of which animated series in Polish and English were released for some time period.